 Ton van ‘t Noordende

 CEO of 01Ventures and Investor In Residence at StartupDelta

 Ton is CEO of 01Ventures – European early and growth stage deep tech VC.
 Next to that, he’s the Investor In Residence at StartupDelta working closely together with HRH Prince Constantijn of Oranje.
 Founded the E/D/T Global Foundation in 2017 to support the pioneers in emerging technologies that are fundamentally changing the way our world operates.

-Diane ran and grew WebFWD, Mozilla’s accelerator for open source startups.
+Diane works on communications, events and programs for Mozilla’s 1000+ global staff.
+Previously, she worked in Mozilla’s MDN Web Docs group supporting web developers worldwide.
+She joined Mozilla to run WebFWD, Mozilla’s accelerator for open source startups.
 She currently works on internal communications; previously she was Program Manager for Mozilla’s Developer Relations team.